figerhaowang/figerhaowang.github.io/_pages/about.md

 # 🔥 News

+- *2026.04*: &nbsp;🎉🎉 One paper was accepted to ACL 2026 findings about Autonomous Climate Science Research Agent.
+Thanks to all collaborators!
 - *2025.04*: &nbsp;🎉🎉 One paper was accepted to IJCAI 2025 about Language Model Empowered Spatio-Temporal Predictive Model.
 Thanks to all collaborators!
 - *2025.03*: &nbsp;🎉🎉 One paper was accepted to VLDB 2025 about Compact Pre-Trained Spatio-Temporal Predictive Model.
 Thanks to all collaborators!